SuperDARNCanada/borealis/docs/index.rst

 Limitations
 -----------
-Current limitations as of March, 2023:
+Current limitations as of April, 2024:

 - Borealis does not implement clear frequency search before transmitting.
 Only fixed frequencies are used
 - The 5MHz transmit and receive bandwidths are effectively only 3.5MHz wide, as the transmit waveform near the edges of the band seem to have issues.
 This requires further investigation
-- There is currently no ability to tune centre frequencies of the USRP units in real-time
-- All slices of an experiment must have the same decimation scheme

 Roadmap